 Sazon seasoning is incredibly unique with a flavor like no other, and once you try it, it just may become a new pantry staple.
 It's a spice blend from the Caribbean, particularly Puerto Rico, where it is used to flavor a multitude of dishes, adding just the right touch to entice the taste buds.

-Let’s discuss it, how it is used, and how to make your own homemade blend.
+Let's discuss it, how it is used, and how to make your own homemade sazon.

 What is Sazon Seasoning?

-There are many popular brands of sazon seasoning, such as Goya and Badia, though it is easy to make at home.
-It is used in a wide variety of dishes, from Puerto Rican Arroz con Pollo, Spanish paella, soups, stews and so much more.
+There are many popular brands of sazon seasoning, such as Goya and Badia, though it is easy to make at home for home cooks.
+It is used in a wide variety of dishes, from Puerto Rican Arroz con Pollo, Spanish paella, soups like Pollo Guisado (Chicken Stew), Mexican roast chicken (pollo asado), stews and so much more.

 Of course you can purchase sazon seasoning from your favorite grocery store or buy it online, but it is quite easy to make at home with ingredients that are mostly easy to find.

-Let’s talk about how we make homemade sazon seasoning, shall we?
+Let's talk about how to make homemade sazon seasoning, shall we?

 Sazon Seasoning Ingredients